cmmid/cmmid.github.io/ncov/event-size-vs-duration.md

-# The transmissibility of noval Coronavirus in the early stages of the 2019-20 outbreak in Wuhan: Exploring initial point-source exposure sizes and durations using scenario analysisEffectiveness of traveller screening
+# The transmissibility of novel Coronavirus in the early stages of the 2019-20 outbreak in Wuhan: Exploring initial point-source exposure sizes and durations using scenario analysisEffectiveness of traveller screening

 **S. Abbott, J. Hellewell, J. Munday, CMMID nCoV working group, S. Funk**